Davidson College: Greek life and eating houses

-The fraternity and eating house system at Davidson is known as Patterson Court and is governed by the Patterson Court Council.
-Sigma Phi Epsilon, Phi Gamma Delta, Connor House, Phi Delta Theta, Sigma Alpha Epsilon, Warner Hall House, Kappa Sigma, Black Student Coalition, Rusk House, and Turner House all currently occupy houses on Patterson Court.
+The fraternity and eating house system at Davidson is known as Patterson Court.
+There are several sororities and sororities at Davidson College.

-Additionally, Kappa Alpha Psi, Alpha Phi Alpha, Alpha Kappa Alpha, Delta Sigma Theta, Lambda Pi Chi, and Lambda Theta Phi maintain a presence on campus.
-The NPHC sorority Alpha Kappa Alpha was the first sorority of Davidson College's social community, receiving its charter in the Fall of 2008.
-The Multicultural Greek Council is the newest council to Davidson's Patterson Court, having been established with two Latino-interest organizations, Latinas Promoviendo Comunidad/Lambda Pi Chi sorority and Lambda Theta Phi fraternity in the spring of 2019.

-In total, there are nine national fraternities, four local women's eating houses, and three sororities on campus.
 Approximately 80% of the female students and 40% of male students belong to a fraternity or an eating house.

-The Farm
+College Farm

-The College Farm offers fresh, naturally grown, local produce to Davidson College students through the college's Dining Services operation.
-The farm is a stand-alone, business-based unit of the college and does not introduce additional costs to Dining Services.
+The Farm at Davidson College supplies local, organic produce to students through the college's Dining Services operation.
+The farm covers three acres and is a stand-alone, business-based unit of the college.

-Dining

-Vail Commons – The on-campus buffet style dining hall.

-Patterson Court – The area where the fraternities and eating houses are located.

-Davis Café – The on-campus café located in the Student Union where students can get regular meals or late-night food.

-The Wildcat Den – An on-campus café serving mainly sandwiches, salads, and soups.
-It is open only for lunch, and is in the Baker Sports Complex.

-Summit Outpost – An on-campus coffee shop located on Patterson court.

 Royal Shakespeare Company residencies

 In 2002, the Royal Shakespeare Company performed William Shakespeare's The Merchant of Venice in residency at Davidson College, the RSC's second residency at a US college or university.
 The performance inaugurated the Duke Family Performance Hall.
 In March 2005, the RSC returned to Davidson and was in residency for most of the month, performing The Two Gentlemen of Verona and Julius Caesar by William Shakespeare, as well as numerous educational activities, many of which were open to the general public.
 In February 2006, their artists directed scenes from Shakespeare's plays and other theatrical materials inspired by Shakespeare, entitled For Every Passion, Something, with Davidson students as actors.
 The productions Infinite Variety and For Every Passion Something were presented at the Edinburgh Festival Fringe in Edinburgh, Scotland.
 In February 2007, the Royal Shakespeare Company performed Shakespeare's Pericles and The Winter's Tale, as well as Roy Williams's Days of Significance, in the Duke Family Performance Hall.
 In 2008, the RSC conducted educational programs, similar to those they presented in 2006.
 Also during this residency, playwright Rona Munro developed a new play, Little Eagles.